“Our mission is to support cancer care and survivorship for children and adults in Central Oregon”.

 Gary has created the Tour des Chutes as a 501 (C)(3) non-profit organization with a well-rounded Board of Directors who share his vision of cancer care in Central Oregon and aspirations to become the model for our nation.

-“Our mission is to support cancer care and survivorship in Central Oregon”.
+“Our mission is to support cancer care and survivorship for children and adults in Central Oregon.
 I have full confidence that this Board of Directors and event will go on with or without me and continue to grow and prosper into the future.
 We are making a concentrated effort to communicate our values with others who can help us achieve these goals,” says Gary.
 “We want our donors to feel the same level of accomplishment and spirit of community as the riders and volunteers experience.”